-UK's Boris Johnson calls on millions to go back to work in plan to ease lockdown
+Boris Johnson calls on UK to go back to work in plan to ease lockdown

 Wales, Scotland and Northern Ireland have extended their lockdowns to May 28 and officials from all three nations said there had been no coordination between their governments and Downing Street over the new messaging, and they would continue to spread the "stay home" message among their own people.

-Scottish First Minister Nicola Sturgeon said on Sunday that people in her nation could begin exercising more than once a day from Monday.
+Scottish First Minister Nicola Sturgeon, who described Johnson's new slogan as "vague and imprecise," said on Sunday that people in her nation could begin exercising more than once a day from Monday, but all other lockdown rules would be retained.

+"I have asked the UK government not to deploy their 'Stay Alert' advertising campaign in Scotland, because the message at this stage in Scotland is...except for the essential reasons you know about, stay at home," Sturgeon said Sunday.

+"We must not squander our progress by easing up too soon, or by sending mixed messages that result in people thinking it's okay to ease up now.
+Let me be very blunt about the consequences if we were to do that: people will die unnecessarily.
+We must not take that risk," she added.

 The United Kingdom is one of the world's hardest-hit nations in the pandemic.
 More than 31,000 people have died, according to government data.

+"I believe that, as Prime Minister of the UK -- Scotland, England, Wales, Northern Ireland -- there is a strong resolve to defeat this together and today, a general consensus on what we could do," he said.

+Johnson is expected to give more details of his road map in parliament on Monday, where he will no doubt face tough questions from MPs over his messaging to the public.

-It's not the first time the UK government has faced criticism over its communications with the public in its coronavirus response.
+It's not the first time the UK government has been criticized for its communications during the pandemic.
 Johnson telegraphed earlier this week that he hoped some changes to the country's lockdown announced Sunday would go into effect as quickly as Monday.

 His lack of details on what measures might be relaxed spurred a flurry of speculation in British media.